learn-co-curriculum/js-strings-and-numbers-readme/README.md

 We now have two variables: `nameSelector` and `heightSelector` that reference our name and height.
 All of this you've seen before.
 Unless you are named Joe Burgess and are 74 inches high, I doubt the information presented in the CodePen is correct.
 Let's make it right!

 If you re-open your Console, change the dropdown to CodePen, type in `nameSelector` and press Enter you'll get the "Joe Burgess" element again.
 All selectors have an additional feature called `innerHTML`.
 Let's find out what our `nameSelector`'s `innerHTML` is by typing in the console `nameSelector.innerHTML`.
 You should immediately see just the name "Joe Burgess".
 To re-set this name we are going to think back to something we've done before.
-How did you set the `nameSelector` variable?
-You used the `=` right?
-Let's do the same thing here.
-On the left of the equal sign will be what thing we are changing.
+We can change the value assigned to the `nameSelector` variable the same way we originally set it: using the `=`.
+On the left of the equal sign will be the thing we are changing -- in this case, `nameSelector`.
 On the right is what we are changing it to.
 So `nameSelector.innerHTML = "Avi Flombaum"`.
 You'll notice the name changes.
 Congratulations.

 ![whats-my-name](https://web-dev-readme-photos.s3.amazonaws.com/js/whats-my-name.gif)